 The second element of negligence is the breach of the duty owed.
 A breach of duty means a person failed to act with reasonable care.
 To prove that a duty was breached in a car accident injury claim, proof of a person’s violation of the duty can be presented.
 This may come in the form of an accident report detailing a person’s violation of a traffic law.
 It may be a ticket a person received for violating a traffic law.
 It could be witness testimony reporting the reckless manner in which a person was operating his or her vehicle.
 It could be security camera footage showing a person violating the laws of traffic.

 The third element to prove is causation.
 It must be demonstrated that the breach of the duty was the cause of the injury to the claimant.
 The fourth element is that the claimant suffered actual injury and harm as a result of the accident caused by the defendant, or liable party.
 Proof of injury and proof that an accident caused injuries usually come in the form of medical records and testimony by treating doctors and other expert witnesses.
 This can get complicated if the injured party had any pre-existing conditions, particularly ones that have similar symptoms to those presented by injuries sustained in the accident.

 After an accident, turn to the trusted personal injury team at Compass Law Group.
-We know what needs to be proven in a personal injury claim and we know how to present your case in the strongest possible light to help ensure you recover full and fair compensation.
+We know what needs to be proven and what proof is relevant in a car accident to present your case in the strongest possible light to help ensure you recover full and fair compensation.
 Contact us today.